protestContest/Cassette/README.md

   - I/O ports
   - Graphics

+## Building

+Building Cassette requires SDL2—edit the makefile to ensure it can find SDL2's library and headers.

+Use `make` to build the project.
+This creates the executable `dist/cassette`, which can be called with a file to execute, or with no arguments to start a REPL.

 ## Values and Memory

 The base of the runtime is the memory representation.
 Values are 32-bit NaN-boxed floats: any floating point number represents itself, except when it's NaN, the unused 23 bits encode a type and value.